-The Aggravated Robbery law in Texas applies to a Robbery that causes serious bodily injury, causes bodily injury to an older person or disabled person, or where a deadly weapon is used.
+The Texas Aggravated Robbery law applies to a Robbery that causes serious bodily injury, causes bodily injury to an older person or disabled person, or where a deadly weapon is used.

 The Aggravated Robbery offense is classified as a first degree felony, while the base offense of Robbery is classified as a second degree felony.

 Have you been charged with Aggravated Robbery?
-Book a consultation to discuss legal representation with attorneys Paul Saputo and Nicholas Toufexis today.
+Call us today at (888) 239-9305 to discuss legal representation.

 For the state to get an Aggravated Robbery conviction, they have to prove both the underlying Robbery offense and one of the aggravating factors.

-The Penal Code codifies the Texas Aggravated Robbery law under Title 7 “Offenses Against Property,” Chapter 29 “Robbery.”
+The Penal Code classifies the Texas Aggravated Robbery law under Title 7 “Offenses Against Property,” Chapter 29 “Robbery.”
 Learn more about the Texas offense of Aggravated Robbery below.

 What is the current Texas law about Aggravated Robbery?

-The current Texas law defines the offense of Aggravated Robbery in Penal Code Section §29.03 as follows:[1]
+Texas law currently defines the offense of Aggravated Robbery in Penal Code Section §29.03 as follows:[1]

 (a) A person commits an offense if he commits robbery as defined in Section 29.02, and he: